Why Isn't Paternity Leave a Standard Practice in India Despite Growing Support for Childcare?

 Dear Manisha,

 I am absolutely in support of your post.
-Though no law has been formed in India regarding this issue but nowadays, many companies have started introducing this leave.
+Though no law has been formed in India regarding this issue, nowadays, many companies have started introducing this leave.
 I feel all the more bad for probationers.
-Confirmed employees can take leaves from their leave accounts but the probationers who does not have any leave in hand have to go through the painful without pay leaves.
+Confirmed employees can take leaves from their leave accounts, but the probationers who do not have any leave in hand have to go through the painful without pay leaves.

-I think till any legal act is introduced for the same we HR community should come forward and try to introduce it in our own companies.
+I think until any legal act is introduced for the same, we HR community should come forward and try to introduce it in our own companies.
 At least we can raise this issue in the management.

 Sunetra